damontecres/StashAppAndroidTV/README.md

 The app does not auto-update, so you will need to repeat this process for each new release.

+#### Develop build

+You can install the latest development debug build from the [develop pre-release](https://github.com/damontecres/StashAppAndroidTV/releases/tag/develop) using the same methods as above.
+The short code is `505547` or URL: https://aftv.news/505547

+This build has the latest features, but may be unstable or have bugs.

 ### Configuration

 1. Open the app